Toward the Rising Sun

 Udayana Mandala Work is an intuitive and integrative approach to healing—a way of seeing, of mining for gold in the raw ore of daily life to recover innate resources of creativity, clarity, peace, and acceptance that are underlying the distress or pain we experience.

-Just as every person is a multifaceted mandala, so do each of us have aspects of personality that have been rejected and denied—splintered off and shunted into the unconscious.
+Just as every person is a multifaceted mandala, which has its source in the deep self or true nature of the individual, so do each of us have aspects of personality that have been rejected and denied—splintered off and shunted into the unconscious.
 These unclaimed parts of ourselves, which Jung called “the shadow,” have both bright and dark elements.
 Building self-awareness and self-knowledge brings with it the healing power to let go of the past, habits, and lifestyles that cause pain.

 We are all unfolding “works in progress,” even when we feel the most stuck.
 Sometimes the experience of being blocked is the very impetus we need to catalyze a new forward movement.
-Udayana Mandala Work utilizes a range of healing techniques and processes, including working with the symbolic language of dreams to access the guidance that is inherent in their message.
+Udayana Mandala Work utilizes a range of healing techniques and processes to gain access to the deep self—we begin by paying attention to our dreams and their symbolic language.

-Wisdom reveals itself to us in many ways, but we often miss its cues or simply have not learned to speak its language.
-On a day-to-day basis, the symbols of dreams offer a window into our inner world, with its vast capacity for transformation.
+Innate wisdom reveals itself to us in many ways, but we often miss its cues or simply.
+On a day-to-day basis, the messages of dreams offer a window into our inner world, with its vast capacity for transformation.

 What sources and resources do you need for your own healing?
 What unique personal potentials are calling to you, asking to come forward at this time in your life?